NextronSystems/thor-manual/scanning/special-scan-modes.rst

    * - Unix (not as administrator)
      - **~/.local/state/thor/thor10.db**

-You can deactivate THOR DB and all its features by using the ``--exclude-component ThorDB`` flag.
+You can disable THOR DB and all related features with the ``--exclude-component ThorDB`` flag.

-It stores persistent information over several scan runs:
+THOR DB stores persistent information across scan runs:

-* Timing Information
+* Timing information

-  * This information can be used by users to analyze why a specific THOR scan took a long time
+  * Helps analyze why a specific THOR scan took a long time

-* Scan State Information
+* Scan state information

-  * This information is used to resume scan runs where they were stopped
+  * Used to resume scans that were interrupted

-* Delta Comparison
+* Delta comparison

-  * This detection feature allows to compare the result of a former module check with the current results and indicate suspicious changes between scan runs
+  * Compares previous module results with current results to highlight suspicious changes between scan runs

 The THOR DB related command line options are: